tanaybhatt/JCPasswordManager/README.md

 # JCPasswordManager
 JavaCard Password Manager is used to create and securely store strong passwords.
-In consists of one JavaCard Applet and a client PC application.
+It consists of a JavaCard Applet and a client PC application.